rotationalio/ensign/docs/content/examples/data_engineers.md

 	}
 }
 ```
-### Putting it all together in the main function
+### Start the First Stream

+Next we want to create a long-running process that will continue pinging the Weather API, parsing the response, and publishing it for downstream consumption.

-We will first create a logger using `watermill.NewStdLogger`.
+In our `main()` function, we will first create a logger using `watermill.NewStdLogger`.
 Then we create the publisher and create the `closeCh` channel that will be used to send a signal to the publisher to stop publishing.
 We then pass the `publisher` and the `closeCh` to the `publishWeatherData` function and run it in a goroutine.

 We then create another channel that listens for a `os.Interrupt` signal and will close when it receives the signal.
-If it receives the signal, it closes and the code moves on to close the `closeCh` channel and that notifies the publisher to stop publishing.
+If it receives the signal (e.g. because we want to stop the process, or if something goes wrong), it closes and the code moves on to close the `closeCh` channel and that notifies the publisher to stop publishing.

 ```golang
 func main() {